 How to choose the right nonprofit plan for you

-Start with what you need and work backwards.
+Start with what you need and work backward.
 If you’re in the beginning stages of launching your nonprofit, see how far you can get with the donation version.
 Office 365 Nonprofit E1 supports up to 2000 users, which is big enough for most organizations to get off the ground.

 At the same time, some small nonprofits, charities, and NGOs are never going to have a large user base, but they still need some of the function or security they can only get through a discounted plan.